ali14252004/kEy/README.md

  - Launch the application from your Applications.

  3. **Linux :computer:**
-  - Open a terminal and add the Gem System repository.
+  - Open a terminal and add the Gym System repository.
   - Install the application using your package manager.